I was born in a faraway land. Really really far. Not far from civilization or anything but from where I live now which is Canada.

 My daughter, Amrita www.amritasinghphoto.com is a professional photographer and she has taken most of the pictures for this website.

-My son – Angad is really good with numbers and he works in finance (obviously) and lives far away from me – in San Francisco.
-Not as far as India but it’s still far.
+My son – Angad is really good with numbers and he works in finance (obviously) and lives in New York.

 The love of photography and travel runs in my family.
 I am luckily sandwiched between two gifted photographers – my dad and my daughter.